Solitario Resources (XPL)

 nullAI Analysis | Feedback

-Mr. Herald has served as a director of Solitario Resources since August 1992, Chief Executive Officer since June 1999, and President since August 1993.
-He also served as a director of Crown Resources from April 1989 to August 2006, and held the positions of Chief Executive Officer of Crown from June 1999 and President from November 1990, until Crown was acquired by Kinross Gold in August 2006 for over US$200 million.
+Mr. Herald has served as a director of Solitario Resources Corp. since August 1992, Chief Executive Officer since June 1999, and President since August 1993.
+He also served as a director of Crown Resources from April 1989 to August 2006, and as Chief Executive Officer of Crown from June 1999 and President from November 1990 until Crown was acquired by Kinross Gold Corporation in 2006 in a transaction valued in excess of US$200 million.
 Prior to joining Crown, Mr. Herald was a Senior Geologist with Echo Bay Mines and Anaconda Minerals.
-He currently serves as non-executive Chairman of Viva Gold Corp. and a director of Adamera Minerals.
-Mr. Herald holds an M.S. in Geology from the Colorado School of Mines and a B.S. in Geology from the University of Notre Dame.
+He currently serves as non-executive Chairman of Viva Gold Corp.

 James R. Maronick, Chief Financial Officer, Principal Accounting Officer, Secretary and Treasurer

-Mr. Maronick has served as Chief Financial Officer and Secretary/Treasurer of Solitario Resources since June 1999.
-He also held the same roles for Crown Resources from June 1999 until its acquisition by Kinross Gold in August 2006.
-Before that, Mr. Maronick served as Vice President – Finance and Secretary/Treasurer of Consolidated Nevada Gold Fields Corporation from November 1994 to September 1997.
-He graduated with honors from the University of Notre Dame in 1977 with a BA in accounting and earned his Masters degree in Finance with highest honors from the University of Denver in 1986.
+Mr. Maronick has served as Chief Financial Officer and Secretary/Treasurer of Solitario Resources Corp. since June 1999.
+He also held the positions of Chief Financial Officer and Secretary/Treasurer of Crown Resources Corporation from June 1999 to August 2006, when Crown was acquired by Kinross Gold.
+Before that, Mr. Maronick was Vice President – Finance and Secretary/Treasurer of Consolidated Nevada Gold Fields Corporation from November 1994 to September 1997.

 AI Analysis | Feedback